-Does the pre-holiday season leave you wrapped in tinsel, scaling your own walls?
-Would you prefer to be dangling from a rock wall hanging only by tiny harness rather than holiday shopping?
+When looking at the rainy forecast this weekend, do you feel like scaling your own walls?
+Would you prefer to be dangling from a rock wall hanging only by tiny harness than wrestling with an umbrella?
 Adrenalin junkie?
 In need of exercise or somewhere to exhaust your kids so Santa won’t skip their house due to grinch-like behaviour?
 No matter what your situation, now might be the perfect time to test out five indoor walls in and around the Duchy.
 No actual mountains necessary.

 If you are taking your littles: For the love of all that is holy, please dress them in proper sports gear.
 This means actual trainers and clothes they can move in.
 Same goes for you: don’t be the Euro wearing jeans.
 The goal is exercise and movement and the benefit just might be finding a new hobby!